-- 55) Prior to the issuance of Certificate of Occupancy for each lot, the applicant shall construct and install all required sidewalks in accordance with VLDO 494, §7.03(5) - Sidewalks. - 56) Prior to Certificate of Occupancy for any lot, street name signs shall be in place for any dwelling in which access is taken from a proposed street within the subdivision. - 57) Prior to Certificates of Occupancy for any lot, underground conduit shall be installed for data/communications/cable TV.
+- 34) Prior to the issuance of Certificate of Occupancy for each lot, the applicant shall construct and install all required sidewalks in accordance with Veneta Land Division Ordinance 494, Section 7.03(5) - Sidewalks. - 35) Street name signs shall be in place before the issuance of Certificates of Occupancy for any dwelling in which access is taken from a proposed street within the subdivision. - 36) Prior to Certificate of Occupancy for any lot, underground conduit shall be installed for power/data/communications/cable TV.
 The details of the type and location of conduit and junction boxes shall be included on the public improvement plans reviewed and approved by the City Engineer and Public Works Director.